-Seraphic Fire, Inc., (the "Organization") is a not-for-profit Organization incorporated in the State of Florida.
-Seraphic Fire, Inc. aims to present high-quality performances of under-performed music with cultural significance.
-Simultaneously, Seraphic Fire, Inc. encourages the occupational advancement of musicians by providing a forum for the development and presentation of their talents, and promotes community well-being through musical education programs.
+Seraphic Fire, Inc. (the "Organization") is a not-for-profit Organization incorporated in the State of Florida.
+Seraphic Fire, Inc. presents the highest quality performances of historically significant and underperformed music, and advances art through the professional development, refinement, and documentation of musicians' talents while promoting community connectivity through educational programs.
+Seraphic Fire, Inc. strives to be the exemplar for quality contributions to professional ensemble singing in North America.